What are molecular glues?

 Prospects for molecular glues as therapeutic agents – can they address unmet medical needs?

 Inducing the proximity of target proteins to degradative enzymes that would not otherwise come into close contact using molecular glues is an exciting approach with the potential to create large numbers of highly novel therapeutic agents against a wide range of serious diseases.
 The challenge is to now develop the TPD approach by identifying candidate compounds with useful activities and progressing them to clinically useful products.

 The mechanism of action of molecular glues and their design principles are insufficiently understood and further research is needed to create new compounds and exploit them fully.
 The methods of novel molecular glue discovery have largely relied on intensive high-throughput screening, followed by systematic validation.
 There is a need for efficient and rational design strategies to enhance the development of new and more efficient compounds and to assess their activity in varying indications.
 Computational tools to model and predict molecular glue binding and advances in crystallization to improve understanding of protein docking are needed to transition from serendipity to rational design.

 The CAS Content Collection searches show that inducing protein degradation using molecular glues is attracting widespread interest and explosive growth both in terms of research articles and patents.
 While E3 ligase-targeting compounds continue to predominate, there is also strong interest in non-E3 ligase compounds and some natural molecular glue degraders, which indicates a large diversity of potential agents.
 The outlook for molecular glues, therefore, appears to be promising with the likely appearance of many more therapeutic agents using this approach in the near future, which have the intriguing potential to address a diverse range of medically unmet needs.

-Download our white paper to discover the explosive growth of molecular glue degraders, their therapeutic applications, and how the research interest has evolved over the last decade.
+Download our CAS Insights Report to discover the explosive growth of molecular glue degraders, their therapeutic applications, and how the research interest has evolved over the last decade.